 Merchants are responsible for ensuring their equipment, networks, and employees meet the PCI security standard.

 How do I become PCI Compliant?

 Stax is a Level 1 PCI Service Provider.
-Level 1 is the high level of compliance available, and we adhere to industry-leading PCI standards.
+Level 1 is the highest level of compliance available, and we adhere to industry-leading PCI standards.
 To become PCI compliant, the following steps need to be taken:

 - Complete your business profile.